top of page

 IPSec Certificate for Linux Preparation

 Advanced certificate requests using version 3 templates are not supported through the traditional web enrollment interface (certsrv) unless you're using legacy systems like Windows XP or Server 2003.
-Clients running Windows Vista or newer are unable to request v3 template certificates via this method due to compatibility limitations.
+Clients running Windows Vista or newer cannot request v3 template certificates via this method due to compatibility limitations.

-Microsoft’s recommended approach for handling version 3 templates is to use Certificate Enrollment Web Services (CEP/CES) or leverage Autoenrollment via Group Policy, both of which support modern certificate features and provide a more secure and scalable enrollment process.
+Microsoft’s recommended approach for handling version 3 templates is to use Certificate Enrollment Web Services (CEP/CES) or leverage Autoenrollment via Group Policy.
+Both support modern certificate features and provide a more secure and scalable enrollment process.

 New Linux Certificate Template